 Each year, over 100 high schools register to participate in the General Exhibition in Chicago.
 High schools digitally submit up to 25 artworks into 8 categories: Drawing, Painting, Mixed Media, Design, Photography, Pottery, Sculpture, and Time Arts via SlideRoom, an online visual slide review platform.

 The IHSAE receives well over 2500 submissions for consideration for the General Exhibition.
 All entries are curated by the IHSAE Board of Directors and guest jurors, who select works by over 500 student artists for exhibition.
 Students have an opportunity to compete against their peers for over $15,000 in IHSAE awards and scholarships, including the IHSAE Visionary Award.
 Students also have an opportunity to receive Early College/Summer Intensive scholarships offered by representatives from select art schools, colleges and universities across the country.

-For more information, please contact our General Exhibition Coordinator, Jackie Wargo.
+For more info, please contact our General Exhibition Coordinator, Jackie Wargo.

 The Senior Scholarship Exhibition is one of Illinois largest and most influential student scholarship exhibitions.
 This truly unique exhibition serves both as a celebration of students’ artistic achievement and as a means of providing talented young artists with opportunities to succeed in higher education.

 Each year, over 100 high schools from across the state participate in the IHSAE’s Senior Scholarship Exhibition.
 The show is currently held at the Bridgeport Art Center, located in Chicago’s Bridgeport neighborhood.

 The IHSAE receives over 300 senior portfolio submissions totaling over 6000 individual works for scholarship review.
 Once the review is completed, artwork for our exhibition is selected on the basis of scholarship offer(s).
 All students awarded at least one scholarship are selected to be a part of this unique exhibition